apolopena/gitpod-laravel-starter/README.md

 5. For the 'Organization/Repository' field you may leave it as it or type in GITHUBUSERNAME/* where GITHUBUSERNAME is the user name of your github account.
 This will allow you to use the github-changelog-generator as many times as you like for any of your repositories.
 6. Restart or create a new workspace and you will now be able to use `github-changelog-generator` via the `rake changelog` command as many times as you like.

-Important Note: If you do not generate an access token for `github-changelog-generator`, and if you do not cancel the error that results when you exceed your Github API calls when using `github-changelog-generator` then you could potentially run out of space for your github workspaces and not be able to create any any new workspace or open any existing ones until you delete the offending workspace(s).
+Important Note: If you do not generate an access token for `github-changelog-generator`, and if you do not cancel the error that results when you exceed your Github API calls when using `github-changelog-generator` then you could potentially run out of space for your github workspaces and not be able to create any any new workspace or open any existing ones until you delete the offending workspace(s) or the system is cleared automatically.

 <br />

 ## Project Specific Bash Code for Gitpod

-Bash code that should be run when your Gitpod workspace is created for the first time should be put in the file:
+Bash code that you want toe run when your Gitpod workspace is created for the first time should be put in the file:
 `bash/init-project.sh`
-This file contains some basic scaffolding and examples that you can use in your project if you like.
+This file contains some basic scaffolding and examples that you may use in your project.

 <br />